Positive workplace culture

 About the policy

-Under the Our culture policy, the department is committed to creating open, supportive, and inclusive workplaces where our workforce is safe, respected, included, valued and inspired to bring their whole selves to work by:
+Under the Our culture policy, the department is committed to creating open, supportive, and inclusive workplaces, where our staff are safe, respected, included, valued and inspired to bring their whole selves to work.
+The department does this in the following ways:

-• creating positive and culturally safe workplace cultures where employees are engaged in doing their best work every day to support learners and communities
+• Creates positive and culturally safe workplace cultures where employees are engaged in doing their best work every day to support learners and communities.

-• providing compassionate environments where staff, learners and community members are treated with dignity and respect, and where everyone feels empowered to speak up about unacceptable behaviour or work without fear of negative consequences – even when mistakes are made
+• Provides compassionate environments where staff, learners and community members are treated with dignity and respect, and where everyone feels empowered to speak up about unacceptable behaviour or work without fear of negative consequences.

-• building a respectful and responsive culture where all members of staff are encouraged to raise workplace concerns and, where appropriate, participate in resolving those concerns; underpinned by a fair, efficient and accessible complaints handling process.
+• Builds a respectful and responsive culture where all members of staff are encouraged to raise workplace concerns and, where appropriate, participate in resolving those concerns.
+This is underpinned by a fair, efficient and accessible complaints handling process.

 Standards